 For a full evaluation of the monitoring system, the posterior estimates need be evaluated against independent information as far as possible.
 Such evaluation or benchmarking activities are useful to demonstrate the quality of the development building blocks and the prototype system over time.
 An example for an existing benchmarking system for terrestrial biosphere models is the International Land Model Benchmarking project (ILAMP, Hoffman et al., 2016).
 A first approach for benchmarking atmospheric transport models has been outlined by Chevallier et al. (2019), however, focussing only on atmospheric CO2 data.
-The atmospheric data should encompass multiple observation/variable types, e.g. flux-towers. surface concentrations, column concentrations and aircraft profiles.
+The atmospheric data should encompass multiple observation/variable types, e.g. flux-towers, surface concentrations, column concentrations and aircraft profiles.
 For the monitoring system this benchmarking needs to be more comprehensive and must evaluate the posterior results of the prototype.
 For this, it is important to establish independent observations, which are suitable for validation of posterior estimates and uncertainties at all temporal and spatial scales, for which posterior information is provided.
-Work for this has already begun within WP1 (in collaboration with the Global Carbon Project).
-It may be beneficial to consider three groups of observations for the evaluation: (1) Case studies, which can provide targeted information and potentially more observations than what is usually available; (2) Continuous observations to continually verify the performance of the operational system and detect drifts and biases; and (3) Observations (e.g. from remote sensing) that could be useful for validating the spatiotemporal variability or trends in the posterior estimates.
+Work on this has already begun within WP1 in collaboration with the Global Carbon Project.
+It may be beneficial to consider three groups of observations for the evaluation: (1) Case studies, which can provide targeted information and potentially more observations than what is usually available; (2) Continuous observations to continually verify the performance of the operational system and detect drifts and biases; and (3) Other observations (e.g. from remote sensing) that could be useful for validating the spatiotemporal variability or trends in the posterior estimates.

-Validation exercises should consider uncertainties in the observations which are usually not accounted for, for example when validating posterior flux estimates over an urban environment, it might be suitable to use multiple flux sites over one gridbox if possible, to account for the representation error.
+Validation exercises should consider uncertainties in the observations that are usually not accounted for, for example when validating posterior flux estimates over an urban environment, it might be suitable to use multiple flux sites over one model grid box if possible, to account for the representation error.

 Since the available observations to evaluate the monitoring system are limited, cross checks against other systems (i.e. intercomparisons) and consistency checks within the system are necessary.
 Cross checks against other systems require the availability of inversion / data assimilation systems capable of yielding similar posterior fossil CO2 estimates with uncertainties.
 These systems do not necessarily need to have the same complexity but should ideally span a range of approaches.
-In addition, such 'lighter' systems can also be used then to estimate the potential posterior error reduction for different observational networks through the above mentioned (Sections 3.4.1 and 3.4.2) OSSE's and QND studies.
-Consistency checks need to be performed to ensure that the monitoring system correctly represent the underlying assumptions; these can also be done by OSSE's or identical-twin experiments.
+In addition, 'lighter' systems can also be used to estimate the potential posterior error reduction for different observational networks through the above mentioned (Sections 3.4.1 and 3.4.2) OSSE and QND studies.
+Consistency checks need to be performed to ensure that the monitoring system correctly represent the underlying assumptions; these can also be done by OSSEs or identical-twin experiments.

-4 Recommendations for the Operational CHE Prototype
+4 Recommendations for the Operational CHE/CoCO2 Prototype

 This section provides recommendations for the configuration of the building blocks with respect to the uncertainty aspect to be implemented in the near-term future, i.e. in the next 3 to 5 years.
-Additional immediate development aspects of uncertainty representation for some of the individual building blocks, for instance observation uncertainty, methodological uncertainty, transport model uncertainty, are detailed in their specific reports.
+Additional immediate development aspects of uncertainty representation for some of the individual building blocks, for instance observation uncertainty (d5.2), methodological uncertainty (D5.6), transport model uncertainty (D5.4), are detailed in their specific reports.
 Here we mention some development aspects pertaining to the uncertainty representation in these building blocks.

-The recommendations are listed in Table 3 with an indication of the temporal (NRT/reanalysis) and spatial (global/regional/plumes) scales.
+The recommendations are listed in Table 3 with an indication of the temporal (near real time (NRT)/reanalysis) and spatial (global/regional/plumes) scales.
+These recommendations are prioritised by a colour coding according to their importance for the prototype to be developed in the H2020 CoCO2 project.
+Even a recommendation flagged as low priority is considered to be an important development step for the prototype within the near-term future.